Many business owners are apprehensive about outsourcing.

 “If I want things done right in my business, I have to do it myself.”

-That makes sense.
-After all, you are the expert in your own business.
-You know what you want and how to do it.
+That thinking makes sense—after all, you’re the expert in your own business.
+You know exactly what you want and how to get it done.

-But as the CEO, you should be focusing on getting in front of the chosen market and making sales.
-The other parts of your business, though important, can be handled by your Online Filipino Specialist.
+But as the CEO, your focus should be on reaching your target market and driving sales.
+The other aspects of your business, while important, can be effectively managed by your Online Filipino Specialist.

 Change the way you look at your business.
 Hire and train Filipino workers.
-Teach them to work on the support functions of your growing business.
+Empower them to handle the support functions of your growing business, so you can focus on leading it.

 About John Jonas